You’ve heard about flux core welding.

 11. Choose Flux Core When you have 110 Volts

 If you have only a limited budget and limited electrical power output options to you flux core welding is a great choice.

 This is because the nature of flux core welding gives you good metal penetration versus the electrical input put into the weld.

-Where you have limited power choices whether in your own workshop or from a generator out in the field, you'll be able to weld thicker metals for the volts put in with flux core welding.
+Where you have limited power choices whether in your own workshop or from a generator out in the field you’ll be able to weld thicker metals for the volts put in out of flux core welding.

 And this does not have to be limited to 110 volts.
 It is right the way across the amperage range you get more welding output from Flux core welding compared to MIG or TIG welding.